 Boot from the USB drive and follow the ensuing instructions to install Windows 10.
 Don’t worry; you won’t need an activation key at this point.
-You can register Windows once installation completes.
+You can register Windows once the installation completes.

-The Installation procedure is pretty self-explanatory, but I recorded a Video for you to follow along, if you need it:
+The Installation procedure is pretty self-explanatory, but I recorded a video for you to follow along if you need it:

 At the outset, building a PC might seem like an impossible task.
 However, it’s quite simple when you take it one step at a time.
 Every component has a role, and slots perfectly into its place.
 Think of it as an advanced LEGO set.

 Once you have the compatibility of the CPU, motherboard, and RAM out of the way, things are relatively straightforward.

 The beauty of a custom PC is the flexibility you gain.
 Not only can you allocate the budget exactly where you need, but you also have an option of making incremental upgrades in the future.

 Need more graphics horsepower?
 Upgrade your graphics card.
 Need some extra compute performance?
 Grab a more powerful CPU.

 If you have any questions about building a PC and/or picking components, feel free to leave a comment below!
 I’ll do my best to help out. 🙂